nicoleivanov/react-hooks-wat/presentation.md

 ## What is a hook? 🎣

  - They let you use state and other React features *without writing a class*
- - Functional components now have functional parity to class components
+ - Functional components now have feature parity to class components
- - You "hook" React's state management
+ - You "hook" into React's state management system
  - Opt-in gradually, no breaking changes

 ---